Qrama/layer-tomcat/README.md

 Checklist for scaling Tomcat:
 - Make sure you enable clustering in the configuration by clicking the **cluster_enabled** option.
 - Add **<distributable/>** to **web.xml** of every webapp that needs session replication.
 The session state gets transferred for each web application that has distributable in its web.xml.
 The file can be found in the WEB-INF folder.
 For example: /opt/apache-tomcat-9.0.1/webapps/manager/WEB-INF/web.xml.
 - A relation with [HAProxy] is required to make clustering work.
+If you decide to use a load balancer like HAProxy make sure you unexpose Tomcat and expose the load balancer for security reasons.

+# Known Limitations and Issues

+- At the moment clustering only works when your cloud provider enables multicasting.

 # Contact Information